albar965/littlenavmap-manual/src/en/USERPOINT.rst

 coordinates displays the parsed coordinates or an error message in case the coordinates are invalid.

-All other text fields are optional and can be left blank.

 The userpoint is removed on next startup of *Little Navmap* when ``Temporary userpoint.
 Delete on next startup.`` is checked.

 The button ``Reset`` clears all fields with exception of the coordinates and sets the type of the userpoint to ``Bookmark``.

+Note that all fields are optional.
+Only coordinates are required.

 .. figure:: ../images/userpoint_add.jpg